ceph-korea/ceph-korean-doc/ceph-korean-doc/rados/configuration/common.rst

 Ceph production clusters typically deploy with a minimum 3 :term:`Ceph Monitor` daemons to ensure high availability should a monitor instance crash.
-At least three (3) monitors ensures that the Paxos algorithm can determine which version of the :term:`Ceph Cluster Map` is the most recent from a majority of Ceph Monitors in the quorum.
+At least three (3) monitors ensures that the Paxos algorithm can determine which version of the :term:`Ceph 클러스터 맵` is the most recent from a majority of Ceph Monitors in the quorum.

 .. note:: You may deploy Ceph with a single monitor, but if the instance fails,